We may earn affiliate commissions for the recommended products. Learn more.

 HumeHealth Body Pod with handlebar attachment

-What sets it apart are its some strong features: real-time body composition analysis (muscle, fat, water, bone), personalized health insights, and AI-driven coaching accessible on the Hume+ app.
+What sets it apart are its strong features: real-time body composition analysis (muscle, fat, water, bone), personalized health insights, and AI-driven coaching accessible with Hume+.
 The system syncs via Bluetooth (note: no Wi-Fi), integrating smoothly with popular health apps like Apple Health, Google Fit, and Fitbit.
 Cloud-based data storage means your results and progress are tracked securely over time, delivering weekly reports and visual graphs that help you spot trends.

-It’s priced higher than a typical smart scale, but the combination of cutting-edge sensors, intuitive design, and app-powered insights elevates the Body Pod into a category of its own.
+It’s priced higher than a typical smart scale, but the combination of cutting-edge sensors, intuitive design, and app-powered insights elevates Body Pod into a category of its own.
+Plus, you can use the Hume coupon code HEALTH20 to get a 50% discount when purchasing smart scales.

 Next, step barefoot onto the tempered glass platform and hold the retractable hand sensor at waist height (if prompted to do so).
 The app will keep guiding you through.

 The app interface is modern and intuitive.
 According to what users say, it was easy to understand what the health numbers mean.
-The app tracks over 45 health metrics including body fat percentage, muscle mass, hydration, and metabolic age, showing you your progress in clear, visual graphs.
+The app tracks over 45 health metrics, including body fat percentage, muscle mass, hydration, and metabolic age, showing your progress in clear, visual graphs.

 To sync it, have your phone nearby and open the app (again, no Wi-Fi).
 My research and the user feedback I read suggest that the Bluetooth syncing is generally smooth.
 Something else I appreciated was that you can easily connect the app with Apple Health, Fitbit, and Google Fit to unify your health data.